Krochet Kids Review: Making Washington Proud

 Spotlight On: Lamwaka Harriet

-You may be thinking Krochet Kids is all about the crocheting, and you’d be both right and wrong.
-The line is constantly refreshing, keeping the items available in limited batches only, so your purchase stays uniquely you.
+You may be thinking Krochet Kids is all about the crocheting, but the line is continually refreshing, featuring a diverse range.
+By keeping the items available in limited batches only, your purchase stays uniquely you.
 And yes there are crocheted beanies and scarves, but there are also tops and dresses and hoodies and bags and some pretty adorable stuffed animals.
 Not overlooking the guys or the wee-tinys, Krochet Kids creates pieces that are both timeless and individual, for all genders and ages.
-Slouchy sweatshirts, laid-back tee’s, and accented accessories all lend themselves to that snowboarder-during-the-off-season style, and the beanies are simply the cherry on top!
+Slouchy sweatshirts, laid-back tee’s, and accented accessories all lend themselves to that snowboarder-during-the-off-season style.
+The beanies are merely the cherry on top!

 Spotlight On: Adelaida Mato Tolentino